cloudscaling/jenkins-scripts/README.md

 These scripts need next slaves:

-- slave with one executor to run Juju 1.25 jobs and Devstack jobs.
+- Slave with one executor to run Juju 1.25 jobs and Devstack jobs.
   This slave should be configured to access Amazon cloud under user 'jenkins'.
-In common case this slave is a jenkins master machine
+  In common case this slave is the jenkins master itself.

-- slave with one or more executors ti run Juju 2.0 jobs and resource-consuming jobs (Fuel and TripleO CI's).
-This slave should be configured to Amazon cloud as well and have some additional configuration:
+- Slave with one or more executors to run Juju 2.0 jobs and resource-consuming jobs (Fuel and TripleO CI's).
+  It should be configured to access Amazon cloud as well and to run KVM virtual machines.
+  It should be able to run at least 6 VM with configuration 2 cpu, 8GB of RAM, 2x100GB disks.
+  How to prepare it is described below.

-How to prepare such jenkin slave:
+###How to prepare jenkin slave for resource-consuming jobs:

 1. Prepare Server
   - Deploy ubuntu server 14.04 or higher